ManoDarpan/ManoDarpan/SE-Project-Frontend/README.md

 npm install
 npm run dev
 ```
+> [!NOTE]
+> For features like sign-in to work correctly, you'll need to create a `.env` file in the root of the `SE-Project-Frontend` directory.
+This file should contain the necessary environment variables.

-Visit [http://localhost:5173](http://localhost:5173) to view the application.
+Visit [http://localhost:5173] to view the application.

 ## 📜 Available Scripts
 - `npm run dev` - Start development server